hsc996/feb24-t3w4-whackamole/README.md

 # feb24-t3w4-whackamole

-Whackamole game int he brower using HTML and JS
+Whackamole game in the brower using HTML and JS

 - Game menu
   - start game button